infiniticio/docs.infinitic.io/src/pages/docs/services/batched.md

 {% /callout %}

-## Optional batch key
+## Optional Batch Key

 By default, batching is performed on a per-method basis.
 However, Infinitic provides the flexibility to create more specific batches using a  batch key.
 This feature allows you to group related tasks together.

 {% callout %}

 To use a batch kay, add a String value to the "batchKey" metadata when dispatching a task.
-Every batch will then contain only messages with the same batch key value.
+Every batch will then contain only tasks with the same batch key value.

 {% /callout %}